Easy Virtue (1928 film): Cast

 Alfred Hitchcock's cameo is a signature occurrence in almost all of Hitchcock's films.
 About 21 minutes into the film he can be seen walking past a tennis court carrying a walking stick.

+Reception

+The film was a financial failure.

-Preservation and home video status
+Preservation status and home media

 A restoration of Easy Virtue was completed in 2012 as part of the BFI's £2 million "Save the Hitchcock 9" project to restore all of the director's surviving silent films.

-Like Hitchcock's other British films, all of which are copyrighted worldwide, Easy Virtue has been heavily bootlegged on home video.
+Easy Virtue has been heavily bootlegged on home video.
 As of October 2018, the restored version only has appeared on DVD and Blu-ray from Elephant Films in France.

-At the end of 2023, Easy Virtue will enter the public domain in the United States but only in its non-restored, scoreless form.
-It will remain copyrighted in the rest of the world until the end of 2050.
+On 1 January 2024, Easy Virtue entered the public domain in the United States.